JGarnica22/PSlab/RNAseq_analysis_fastq/README.md

 #### Output
 STAR produces multiple output files.
 All files have standard name, however, you can change the file prefixes using `--outFileNamePrefix /path/to/output/dir/prefix`.
 By default, this parameter is ./, i.e. all output files are written in the current directory.

 * **Log files**: there are different types of log files generated.
-They provides progress statistics and information about the run useful for quality control and troubleshooting.
+They provide progress statistics and information about the run, useful for quality control and troubleshooting.
-* **Aligments in BAM format**: in our case we obtain output sorted by coordinate as *Aligned.sortedByCoord.out.bam* file.
-Other files can obteined in the opion `--outSAMtype`.
+* **Alignments in BAM format**: in our case we obtain output sorted by coordinate as *Aligned.sortedByCoord.out.bam* file.
+Other files can be obtained using the option `--outSAMtype`.
-* **Reads per gene files**: STAR outputs read counts per gene into ReadsPerGene.out.tab file with 4 columns which correspond to different strandedness options:
+* **Reads per gene files**: STAR outputs read counts per gene into _ReadsPerGene.out.tab file_ with 4 columns which correspond to different strandedness options:

-    STAR outputs read counts per gene into **ReadsPerGene.out.tab** file with 4 columns which correspond to different strandedness options:
     * **column 1**: gene ID
-    * **column 2**: counts for unstranded RNA-seq
+    * **column 2**: counts for unstranded RNAseq
     * **column 3**: counts for the 1st read strand aligned with RNA (htseq-count option -s yes)
     * **column 4**: counts for the 2nd read strand aligned with RNA (htseq-count option -s reverse)

-    You must select the output according to the [strandedness of your data](http://onetipperday.sterding.com/2012/07/how-to-tell-which-library-type-to-use.html?showComment=1522859906203#c7586510008202176571) (for instance standard illumina would be unstranded).
+    You must select the output according to the [strandedness of your data](http://onetipperday.sterding.com/2012/07/how-to-tell-which-library-type-to-use.html?showComment=1522859906203#c7586510008202176571) (for instance, <ins>standard Illumina would be unstranded</ins>).

-## Multiple jobs generation in the Cluster :two_women_holding_hands:
+## Running multiple jobs simultaneously in the Cluster :two_women_holding_hands:
 Both STARindexing and aligments can take quite time to be performed due to the amount of data processed, and this depends on the amount of RAM available to use.
 In the Cluster you can highly increase the RAM used in the process in comparison to a computer and in case you have different replicates or samples, run them in parellel to save time. `Paralel_alignment_and_FastQC.sh` is a bash script intended to:
 1. Run in parellel jobs the aligments while counting reads per gene for each sample or replicate you may have, and then convert each resulting bam file into Bigwig.
 To do so it creates an indepedent job script for each FASTQ file which is later removed.
 2. Run a loop to perform a FasQC each of your samples and compile all graphs into a unique PDF file.